cassiomolin/jersey-jwt-springsecurity/README.md

 # spring-jersey-jwt

-Example of token-based authentication with Spring Security and Jersey.
+Example of token-based authentication using:

+* Spring Boot
+* Spring Security
+* Jersey

 ## How token-based authentication works?